Skip to content Skip to main navigation Report an accessibility issue

 Project Partners: TDOT

 Project Description: From a practical perspective, annual US freight volume is expected to grow by at least 50% in the next 25 years (US Bureau of Statistics) [1], putting even more pressure on the already-strained road network system.
 Ensuring supply chain resilience through freight mobility in the face of disruptions is critical for national security and the economy (White House Report 14017, 2021) [2].
-The proposed research will give stakeholders a tool to identify strategic investment opportunities for enhancing roadway resilience against the effects of climate change.
+The proposed research will give stakeholders a tool to identify strategic investment opportunities for enhancing roadway resilience.
 The proposed research will fill two main gaps in the literature.
-First, transportation resilience research has nearly exclusively focused on the impact that climate change will have on coastal regions through sea level rise.
-The proposed research will explicitly focus on the inland impact namely from flooding caused by more frequent high- intensity storms through both a short- and long-term lens, pioneering a new focus for preparation against climate change.
+First, transportation resilience research has nearly exclusively focused on the impacts on coastal regions through sea level rise.
+The proposed research will explicitly focus on the inland impact namely from flooding caused by more frequent high-intensity storms through both a short- and long-term lens.
 Second, current decision-making frameworks struggle in the presence of low-probability, high-impact events (such as flash flooding), either by ignoring these events and suffering the full brunt of their impact or by overemphasizing them and wasting resources.
 Our proposed research exploits the benefits of each approach by biasing our scenario generation toward extreme events, providing a more complete understanding of system vulnerabilities and opportunities for strategic investment without increasing model size too much.
 The approach can be applied to any long-tail distribution and can account for stakeholder risk postures.